tomnatt/garethgwynn/cv/index.md

 | I'm Spartacus | Writer, BBC Radio 2, 2009 |
 | Broken Arts | Writer, BBC Radio 4, 2009 |

-Gareth has also assisted a number of comics prepare for corporates, charity gigs and panel shows broadcast on BBC One, BBC Two, E4 and BBC Radio 4 and has assisted in the writing of stand-up material for tours and Edinburgh shows (2018-24).
+Gareth has also assisted a number of comics prepare for corporates, charity gigs and panel shows broadcast on BBC One, BBC Two, E4 and BBC Radio 4 and has assisted in the writing of stand-up material for tours, TV appearences and Edinburgh shows (2018-25).

 ## Script Editing
 This list deals with work on sketch, stand-up or entertainment formats.
 The script editing of sitcoms is dealt with in the [Sitcom Writing](#sitcom-writing) section